trh-x/bill-react/README.md

 Time waits for no man though, and nowhere is this truer than within the realms of front-end JS development.
 So, when I was approached with a React job at a prestigious media organisation, I expressed my interest.
 I was given a technical exercise to perform.

-The brief for the task was simple, but I took the opportunity to vastly overengineer the solution and use it as a learning tool for React, Flux and ECMAScript 6, none of which I had previously used.
+The brief for the task was simple, but I took the opportunity to vastly overengineer the solution and use it as a learning tool for React, Flux and ECMAScript 6.

 ## The Brief ##